mahmad321git/ahmad-idrees/Task1_Exploratory_Testing.md

 # Monefy Testing Deliverables

-This document outlines the exploratory testing session, mobile app test automation, and RESTful API test automation solutions for the Monefy application.
-It details the testing charters, findings, prioritization, risks, as well as the automated testing frameworks and their setup.
+This document outlines the exploratory testing session that I did for the Monefy application.
+It details the testing charters, findings, prioritization, risks

 ---